danygiguere/graphql-microservice/README.md

 ### Todo

 - create an app client
+- add security tests
 - aws
 - add jwt and implement Login and register and refresh token
+- implement reset and forgot password
 - block micro services so they only accept requests from the bff
-- implement reset and forgot password